robertjskelton/robertjskelton.github.io/_posts/2023-01-02-lexus-gx470-windshield-wiper-pump-replacement.markdown

 * [Wiper Fluid](https://amzn.to/3Gb00av)
 * [Optionally, Upgrade your Washer Nozzles](https://amzn.to/3YXCI0m)

-The windshield wiper pump sits at the bottom of the windshield wiper fluid resoivoir, so when you remove the pump all the fluid will drain out.
+The windshield wiper pump sits at the bottom of the windshield wiper fluid reservoir, so when you remove the pump all the fluid will drain out.
 I caught mine using a large bowl to reuse.

 ![ww](/images/ww/3.jpg)